-The OutCare Foundation works with and supports hospice organizations that are a part of the Home and Community Support Services – Champlain in Eastern Ontario.
+The OutCare Foundation works with and supports hospice organizations that are a part of the Champlain Health Region.
 We regularly communicate with our hospice network, who are on the front-line in delivering palliative care via group Zoom calls.
 These important calls provide the opportunity for hospices to share insights and experience.
 Their feedback informs our understanding of current needs, funding gaps and opportunities so that grants can be awarded as needed.

 How Donations are Used

-Through the 2021 OutCare Grants, your donations were invested in much needed palliative care programs throughout the Champlain Health Region.
+Your donations are invested in much needed palliative care programs throughout the Champlain Health Region through OutCare grants.
 It is exciting to hear how these funds helped deliver innovative and compassionate care to patients and their loved ones.

 Your donations helped:

-- Dianne Morrison Hospice at the Ottawa Mission to upgrade two of their hospice beds to new electric high-low models.
+- Dianne Morrison Hospice at the Ottawa Mission to purchase a portable oxygen concentrator and an electric high-low hospital bed.